csernazs/misc/docs/python_programming_guide.md

 `git` would show what is the current status.
 It should provide details about what is set up, probably from the configuration files, and also about what the user could possibly do next.

+### Logging

+Users should receive log messages even if the program works normally.
+They should receive some message when the processing will take long time, or when some checkpoint is reached in the processing.

+They should be warned if something takes longer than expected.

+Errors should always be communicated and visible.

+Debug messages are optional and can help debugging but these are disabled by default to avoid confusion.

+Logging to file should have timestamps while logging to the user does not requires timestamps.